miekg/mmark.nl/content/post/syntax.md

 ### Citations

-Mmark uses the citation syntax from Pandoc (and extends it): `[@RFC2535]`, the citation can either be informative (default) or normative, this can be indicated by using the `?` or `!` modifier:
-`[@!RFC2535]` create a normative reference for RFC 2535.
+Mmark uses the citation syntax from Pandoc: `[@RFC2535]`, the citation can either be informative (default) or normative, this can be indicated by using the `?` or `!` modifier: `[@!RFC2535]` create a normative reference for RFC 2535.
 To suppress a citation use `[-@RFC1000]`.
 It will still add the citation to the references, but does not show up in the document as a citation.

 The first seen modifier determines the type (suppressed, normative or informative).
 Multiple citation can separated with a semicolon: `[@RFC1034; @RFC1035]`.

 If you reference an RFC or I-D the reference will be added automatically (no need to muck about